- Related Products:

 Progressive CNS diseases – whether age-related, rare-inherited, or degenerative – typically evolve over months to years, demanding monitoring tools that are practical for long-duration studies in the same animals, non-invasive enough to avoid cumulative welfare burden, and sensitive enough to detect gradual functional changes that might be missed by infrequent end-point measurements.
 Rare inherited neuroinflammatory CNS diseases present the additional challenge that most are ultrarare, meaning that any given research laboratory works with a small number of animals and cannot afford to sacrifice animals at multiple time points for histological monitoring – each animal must provide repeated functional data points across the study.

 OptoDrum is ideally designed for this role.
 Its four-minute, anaesthesia-free paradigm is low enough burden to be applied weekly or even more frequently in long-duration natural history or treatment studies, generating a rich longitudinal dataset of visual function trajectories in the same animals across the full study period.
-In aging studies, this longitudinal sensitivity was demonstrated by Groh et al (2021, Nat Aging), who tracked progressive visual acuity loss as a readout of immunosenescence-driven CNS axon degeneration across the mouse lifespan (Groh et al, 2021, Nat Aging).
-In rare disease models, the same approach was validated in CLN1 disease by Groh et al (2021, Brain Commun) (Groh et al, 2021) and in HSP by Horner et al (2024) (Horner et al, 2024).
-The sex-dimorphic microglial dynamics documented by Berve et al (2020) add an important experimental design consideration: researchers studying microglial neuroinflammation in rare or aging models should include sex as a biological variable and track visual function separately in male and female cohorts (Berve et al, 2020).
+In aging studies, this longitudinal sensitivity was demonstrated by Groh et al. (2021, Nat Aging), who tracked progressive visual acuity loss as a readout of immunosenescence-driven CNS axon degeneration across the mouse lifespan.
+In rare disease models, the same approach was validated in CLN1 disease by Groh et al. (2021, Brain Commun.) and in HSP by Hörner et al. (2024, Thesis).
+The sex-dimorphic microglial dynamics documented by (Berve et al., 2020, J. Neuroinflammation) add an important experimental design consideration: researchers studying microglial neuroinflammation in rare or aging models should include sex as a biological variable and track visual function separately in male and female cohorts.

 How Striatech products help